vvpai9/ADDC-2024/README.md

 e) Go to serial

-f) When prompted, select yes to 'Would you like a login shell to be accessible over serial?'
+f) When prompted, select no to 'Would you like a login shell to be accessible over serial?'

 g) When prompted, select yes to 'Would you like the serial port hardware to be enabled?'.